 Know Your Business (KYB): Definition and Use in Compliance

-Know Your Business (KYB) is a due diligence process that financial institutions and regulated firms use to verify the legal status, ownership structure, and risk profile of corporate clients before and throughout a business relationship.
+Know Your Business (KYB) is a regulatory due diligence process that requires financial institutions to verify the legal identity, ownership structure, and beneficial ownership of business entities before onboarding them as clients and throughout the commercial relationship.

 What is Know Your Business (KYB)?